Alma Hernandez

 Alma Hernandez (born April 11, 1993) is an American politician serving as a Democratic member of the Arizona House of Representatives for the 20th district.
 Hernandez was elected in 2018 to succeed Macario Saldate, who was term-limited.
 She was the youngest woman elected to the Arizona House of Representatives.

 Early life and education

 Hernandez is a native of Tucson, Arizona, and attended the University of Arizona before becoming involved as the program coordinator of Bridging the Gap, a program that helps women living with HIV/AIDS.

-At the age of 14, when she was a student at Sunnyside High School, Hernandez was assaulted by two 19-year-old seniors outside the school, and then also assaulted by the School Resource Officer who intervened.
-This has left her with damage to her spine.
+At the age of 14, when she was a student at Sunnyside High School, Hernandez was assaulted by two 19-year-old seniors outside the school, and then by the School Resource Officer who intervened.
+She was left with damage to her spine.

 Political career

 On August 29, 2018, Hernandez finished in second place in the primary election of the Democratic Party for the 3rd Legislative District, which allowed her to advance to the elections to the Arizona House of Representatives.
 She was elected on November 6, 2018.

 Her first achievement as an elected official was the approval with bipartisan support of an agreement to initiate mandatory training in crisis intervention and de-escalation for school resource officers in July 2019.
 On July 6, 2021, a bill sponsored by Hernandez requiring Holocaust education in public schools in Arizona was passed by the State Legislature.
 This made Arizona the 16th state of the United States to make Holocaust education mandatory.

 In April 2023, Hernandez was one of five House Democrats who voted to override Governor Katie Hobbs' veto of HB2509, a bill that would have legalized sales of "cottage foods" and became well-known nationally as the "Tamale Bill."
 The veto override failed by 5 votes, with 12 Democrats changing their vote from the original House vote to the override.
 Alma said that her allegiance was "to Arizonans, not to Hobbs" in an interview with Arizona Mirror.